 Jaylene Jacquez, a senior, enjoys being outdoors and in nature.
 “We’re using these parameters to check the water ecosystem.
 We’re out here for the hands-on activities and then we get to go back into the lab.
 Last year we didn’t have this opportunity, so this is new,” she said.

 Torres points out that the sensors they currently use are large and take time to process the data, which is why the team is engineering a microfluidics chip and a more efficient platform to monitor water quality in real time.
+Funding for new equipment came from a LANL Foundation small grant.

 “We’ve been researching and prototyping an autonomous water testing unit.
 We haven’t gotten very far in the prototyping stage but the parameters we’re using will be part of it,” said senior Nathaniel Cordova.
 “I like the engineering, the designing part and the research.
 And coming out and testing to see how the samples look.”